cobiwave/simplefolio/README.md

 I highly recommend to use [Netlify](https://netlify.com) because it is super easy.

-Because this template use Webpack maybe you can get errors during deployment, Please watch my step-by-step video tutorial to successfully upload your Simplefolio Website on Netlify!

 ## Others versions 👥

 [Gatsby Simplefolio](https://github.com/cobidev/gatsby-simplefolio) by [Jacobo Martinez](https://github.com/cobidev)\